Barnabites: Character of the Order

 As indicated by the official name of the order, the work of the Barnabites is inspired by St. Paul the Apostle.
-In an address in 2000, to the institute’s General Chapter, Pope John Paul II noted, "[I]n pointing out the ideal of religious and apostolic life to his spiritual sons, St Anthony Mary Zaccaria emphasized charity."
+In an address in 2000, to the institute's General Chapter, Pope John Paul II noted, "[I]n pointing out the ideal of religious and apostolic life to his spiritual sons, St Anthony Mary Zaccaria emphasized charity."

 The members of the Order make, in addition to the three standard religious vows of poverty, chastity, and obedience, a fourth vow never to strive for any office or position of dignity, or to accept such otherwise than under a command of the Holy See.

 The focus of the goals of the Barnabite Order, besides preaching in general, catechizing, hearing confessions, giving missions, ministrations in hospitals and prisons, and the education of youth, includes also a particular devotion to the thorough study and exposition of St. Paul's Epistles.
 Their habit is the black soutane which formed the usual garb of Milanese secular priests in the time of Borromeo.
 He himself was not a member but is venerated by the Barnabites as a secondary patron saint of their Order.

 The first missions undertaken by the Order were in Italy, France, the former Duchy of Savoy, Austria and Bohemia.
 In the 18th century, they started missions in China and Brazil.
 Today, they serve in 15 countries.
 Until 2021 they were active in Afghanistan, where they had run the Afghan Catholic Mission since 1933, interrupted only while the Taliban regime was in power.

-Barnabite saints

-Three Barnabites are counted among the canonized saints: Anthony Maria Zaccaria, Alexander Sauli and Francis Bianchi, while some others are being investigated for possible canonization, including the Venerable Karl Schilling, the only post-Reformation Norwegian to be officially considered for sainthood, and the Italian physician and priest Vittorio De Marino.
-Vincenzo Sangermano was a Barnabite who was a missionary in Burma and wrote multiple books about the Burmese people.

-The Order has also numbered several cardinals, the first of these being Giacomo Antonio Morigia, one of its founders, raised to the cardinalate in 1699.